European-XFEL/EXtra-data/docs/data_format.rst

   **Warning:** This flips the meaning compared to earlier versions with ``0`` indicating a *safe* train and a positive number for unreliable timing.
 * ``METADATA/dataSources`` contains a static virtual source ``Karabo_TimeServer`` with an empty entry in ``METADATA/dataSources/root``.

+The EuXFEL DAQ software used this format version only briefly around July 2021.

 1.0
 ~~~

 * ``INDEX`` group contains only the top-level datasets ``trainId``, ``timestamp``, ``flag``.

+The EuXFEL DAQ software used this format version between February 2020 and September 2021.

 0.5
 ~~~